catchamonkey/phighcharts/README.md

 A PHP (Requires PHP 5.3) library for the Highcharts JavaScript charting library

 ##What does it do?
-Along with providing a nice OOP interface to create your charts, it also extends the functionality by adding such useful tools as "Sticky Keys"
+Along with providing a nice OO interface to create your charts, it also extends the functionality by adding such useful tools as "Sticky Keys"

 ###Sticky Keys